Reflecting Upon Irreducible Mind

 se; there is not "creative tendency" in mutations (in fact, most of them

 are deleterious or bad for the organism).
-Their only creative function could
+Their only creative function

-live... that is,
+will live... that is,

 which new species will be, eventually, "created".)